If you are looking to trade forex online from Malaysia then you need to open an account with a retail forex broker.

 MYR 23 or $5

-XM Trading is regulated with top-tier regulatory bodies.
+XM Trading is regulated with top-tier regulatory bodies, but they are not licensed to operate in Malaysia.

 Fees: The average spread attached to instruments depends on your account type.
 For EURUSD, XM’s average spread is 1.6 for their Standard and Micro accounts.
 For Gold, the average spread is 3.5 pips for both accounts.